 Facilitated by the Teaching, Learning and Professional Development Center (TLPDC) and supported by the Center for Active Learning and Undergraduate Engagement (CALUE), the Service Learning Faculty Fellows (SLFF) program fosters a community of scholars who integrate the philosophy, pedagogy, and process of service learning into each component of their professional lives—research, teaching, and service.

-The deadline to apply for an "S" designation for the spring 2015 semester is October 20th.
+The deadline to apply for an "S" designation for the summer and fall 2015 semesters is March 9, 2015.

 To access a fillable pdf application for service learning course submission, please click here.

 For more detailed descriptions of the Service Learning Course Criteria and samples of alternative assignments and acknowledgement of support, please follow the hyperlinks embedded in this text.
 Please do not hesitate to contact us if we can provide assistance or additional information regarding the service learning course submission process.